 Mr. Tham’s children now have a proper place to study and his son, who was an Agent Orange victim at birth, now has a safe and accessible home.
 The whole family gives their sincere thanks to Mr. Ken!

 Teachers for the Handicapped School: Component 4.
 As of the beginning of December, 18 children now attend the Blind Center.
 Teaching and learning abound with the Quang Tri Department of Education and Training overseeing the activities and use of funds.

 Phu Xuyen Water Project will provide clean water for the villagers.
 The installation of the pipe system can begin once the Hue Provincial People’s Committee approves the submitted project documents.

 Khe Sanh Library was completed at the end of October.
-More than 700 children are now enjoying the new library for Khe Sanh No.1 Primary School.
+The new building with connected computers, books, and reading tables has already served more than 700 children and more than 40 teachers.
 Thank you for your generosity in making this project a success!

 Wisconsin Academy of Ophthalmology, in partnership with the Global Community Service Foundation, completed a week-long medical mission at Dawei General Hospital on October 26, 2013.
 The team including Dr. Vernon Parmley and surgical assistant Jeanne Gray traveled to Myanmar in October and performed 93 cataracts surgeries to help people regain their vision.
 According to this article in WJFW News in Wisconsin, “The surgery would cost $5,000 if performed in the United States.
 But Dr. Parmley’s patients in Burma paid nothing.
 ‘I think it really helps you keep perspective here about what’s important.
 And how to take care of patients’, says Dr. Parmley.”